JordiCorbilla/web-scraping/README.md

 ![](https://github.com/JordiCorbilla/web-scraping/raw/master/baby-names.png)

-To get the list of names on a usable format using python, we can use the BeautifulSoup library and locate the specific tags we want.
+To get the list of names on a usable format using python, we can use the BeautifulSoup library and locate the specific tags we want (ol and then li, and print the content of it).
 The code below shows how this can be done:

 ```python
 # Let's create a random user name generator using web scraping.